If Americans Knew

-If Americans Knew is a nonprofit organization based in Riverside County in Southern California, that focuses on the Israeli-Palestinian conflict and the foreign policy of the United States regarding the Middle East, offering analysis of American media coverage of these issues.
+If Americans Knew (IAK) is a nonprofit organization based in Riverside County in Southern California that focuses on the Israeli–Palestinian conflict and the foreign policy of the United States regarding the Middle East, offering analysis of American media coverage of these issues.
 The group's website declares its aim is to provide "what every American needs to know about Israel/Palestine."
 The site is critical of U.S. financial and military support of Israel.
 It has accused The New York Times and other mainstream news organizations of being biased in favour of Israel.

 In addition to its founder, the freelance journalist Alison Weir, board members include Paul Findley, a former United States Representative and author of They Dare to Speak Out: People and Institutions Confront Israel's Lobby, and Andrew Killgore, a former ambassador of the United States to Qatar.

-It has been denounced as antisemitic by both pro- and anti-Israel groups.

 Background

 According to the organization's website, founder Alison Weir traveled independently throughout the West Bank and Gaza Strip in 2001, where she found a situation she considered to be different from what was being reported by the American media.
 She stated that the U.S. press portrayal was significantly at odds with that reported by media throughout the rest of the world, and that American citizens were being misinformed and uninformed on what she considered one of the most significant issues affecting them today.
 Weir therefore founded an organization that would reflect what she considered to be a more objective viewpoint.

 In addition to its information website, If Americans Knew places billboards and advertisements about U.S. financial support for Israel and founder Weir publishes op-eds about the topic in the Orlando Sentinel.